newmind-gh/RekeyZeroExtention/apps/extension/README.md

 # RekeyZero Personal Browser Extension

-The Chromium Manifest V3 extension performs deterministic and browser-local-AI-assisted transfers and adds a browser-native ReKeyZero Admin page.
+The Chromium Manifest V3 extension performs deterministic, browser-local-AI-assisted, and direct-provider-AI-assisted transfers and adds a browser-native ReKeyZero Admin page.

-Neither extension performs final submission, unattended navigation, or business-response capture.
+The extension does not perform final submission, unattended navigation, or business-response capture.

 ## Build and load